István Verpecz

-István Verpecz ([ˈiʃtvaːn ˈvɛrpɛt͡s]; born 4 February 1987 in Szikszó) is a Hungarian football player who currently plays for Szombathelyi Haladás.
-He made one appearance in the Hungarian League Cup during the 2007–08 season.
+István Verpecz ([ˈiʃtvaːn ˈvɛrpɛt͡s]; born 4 February 1987) is a Hungarian professional footballer, who plays as a goalkeeper for SV Zuberbach.

 Club career

 Debrecen

 Verpecz won the 2009–10 season of the Hungarian League with Debrecen despite his team lost to Kecskeméti TE in the last round.
 In 2010 Debrecen beat Zalaegerszegi TE in the Hungarian Cup final in the Puskás Ferenc Stadium by 3–2.

 On 1 May 2012 Verpecz won the Hungarian Cup with Debrecen by beating MTK Budapest on penalty shoot-out in the 2011–12 season.
 This was the fifth Hungarian Cup trophy for Debrecen.

 On 12 May 2012 Verpecz won the Hungarian League title with Debrecen after beating Pécs in the 28th round of the Hungarian League by 4–0 at the Oláh Gábor út Stadium which resulted the sixth Hungarian League title for the Hajdús.

 Club statistics

 Updated to games played as on 19 May 2019.